BaskaKlim/Statistical-Thinking-in-Python-Part-1/README.md

 1. Create percentiles, a NumPy array of percentiles you want to compute.
 These are the 2.5th, 25th, 50th, 75th, and 97.5th.
 You can do so by creating a list containing these ints/floats and convert the list to a NumPy array using np.array().
 For example, np.array([30, 50]) would create an array consisting of the 30th and 50th percentiles.
 2. Use np.percentile() to compute the percentiles of the petal lengths from the Iris versicolor samples.
 The variable versicolor_petal_length is in your namespace.
 3. Print the percentiles.

+## Comparing percentiles to ECDF
+To see how the percentiles relate to the ECDF, you will plot the percentiles of Iris versicolor petal lengths you calculated in the last exercise on the ECDF plot you generated in chapter 1.
+The percentile variables from the previous exercise are available in the workspace as **ptiles_vers** and **percentiles**.Note that to ensure the Y-axis of the ECDF plot remains between 0 and 1, you will need to rescale the percentiles array accordingly - in this case, dividing it by 100.

+**Instructions**

+1. Plot the percentiles as red diamonds on the ECDF.
+Pass the x and y co-ordinates - ptiles_vers and percentiles/100 - as positional arguments and specify the marker='D', color='red' and linestyle='none' keyword arguments.
+2. The argument for the y-axis - percentiles/100 has been specified for you.
+3. Display the plot.